Update

 In October I removed the power steering and replaced the linkage with proper manual steering components.
 I also pulled the oil pan to un-stick the distributor drive shaft so I could pull the distributor and send it to John Slack so that he could rebuild it.
 The advance mechanism was frozen from lack of oil and I could not get it to un-freeze with oil and penetrant.
 I spent some time when the pan was off to authenticate some engine components and markings.
 I also ordered an Arvinode replacement exhaust system and replaced the chattering clutch.

 By April 2024 I had everything put back together although I was still waiting for the Arvinode exhaust kit.
 I had the steering aligned at Les Schwab.
 Everything was running OK with the rebuilt distributor and I put some easy miles on the car getting pictures.
 The exhaust system arrived and I excitedly installed it.
 Almost immediately after I got it up and running I wanted to get a video to hear the sound of the car as it was driving by.
 I set up my phone at the corner of Clark and Anderson Rd and did some drive bys.
-On the last one I decided to crank it up a little and went by the corner accelerating to about 4000 RPM when everything quite with a big bang.
+On the last one I decided to crank it up a little and went by the corner accelerating to about 4000 RPM when everything quit with a big bang.
 I pulled over with a dead engine and opened the hood to find that all the spark plug wires were wrapped around the distributor.
 The distributor had siezed.
 I had to walk back to retreive my phone and tripod and call in for a tow back to the house.

 In the days that followed I examined the damage enough to determine that the cam gear was broken and I would have to pull the engine and completely disassemble it.
 I called John and he took back the distributor for a post-mortum.
 It had definitely siezed and caused the rest of the damage.
 John discovered that the bushing material he had used was improper.